 “Lincoln hardly left his seat in [the telegraph] office and waited with deep anxiety for each succeeding dispatch… The president consumed the electronically delivered updates… No longer was Lincoln content to sit idly by and await information, he was actively in communication with the front.”
 (Tom Wheeler, author of Mr. Lincoln’s T-Mails)

 While we can understand why Lincoln obsessed over these messages during this pivotal time in our nation’s history, we can also understand how doing so likely affected the other areas of his life.
-The correlation between T-Mail and E-Mail might not be perfect, but it does help to understand that technology always has had and always will have the potential for consuming us.
+The correlation between t-Mail and e-Mail might not be perfect, but it does help us understand that technology always has had potential for consuming us.

-If we had the time, we could discuss how Lincoln took frequent carriage rides with his wife, how he loved interacting with his son even while working, and how he often corresponded in detail by hand-written letter.
-Doing so would help us see that while technology at times consumed him, he also knew the importance of face-to-face and more detailed interaction.
+Lincoln took frequent carriage rides with his wife.
+He loved interacting with his son even while working, and he often corresponded in detail to others by hand-written letter.
+While technology at times consumed him, he also knew the importance of face-to-face and more detailed interaction.

 - Leave it.
 Don’t take your cell phone or tablet with you to church or out to dinner with friends.
 Make leaving it a regular habit to help reduce its pacifier hold.

 - Turn it off.
 When reading or playing family games, during dinner, and when friends are visiting, turn off technology and focus face-to-face.
 At the very least, turn off the sound.